 And if any of your beneficiaries are, or will be, receiving needs-based government benefits, you need to be especially careful.

-Whether you need help with a probate or trust administration, or you want to do some pre-planning to avoid putting your loved ones through the stress of probate, give Manasota Elder Law a call.
+Whether you need help with a probate or trust administration, or you want to do some pre-planning to avoid putting your loved ones through the stress of probate, give Manasota Estate Planning a call.
 We’re here to help.